legislation/data-documentation/model/uris/reference.md

 Legislation.gov.uk offers two types of static legislation PDFs:

-* &ldquo;Original&rdquo; legislation PDFs, representing the legislation as enacted or made (usually this is the same as the text as it was first printed, although some PDFs may incorporate corrections made later to the text); and
+* “Original” legislation PDFs, representing the legislation as enacted or made (usually this is the same as the text as it was first printed, although some PDFs may incorporate corrections made later to the text); and
 * Revised legislation PDFs, representing the legislation as it stood at a particular point in time (these are rare and mostly only appear for selected social security legislation)

 Links to static legislation PDFs (where available) appear in the metadata of the legislation item, specifically as children of the `<ukm:Alternatives>` child element of the `<ukm:Metadata>` element.
-The `URI` attribute of the `<ukm:Alternative>` element indicates the URI of the PDF, and the presence of the `Revised` attribute indicates that the PDF represents a revised version (its value indicates the date of the [point in time](/model/legislation.md#points-in-time) up to which the version is revised; the attribute&rsquo;s absence indicates that the PDF is an original version).
+The `URI` attribute of the `<ukm:Alternative>` element indicates the URI of the PDF, and the presence of the `Revised` attribute indicates that the PDF represents a revised version (its value indicates the date of the [point in time](/model/legislation.md#points-in-time) up to which the version is revised; the attribute’s absence indicates that the PDF is an original version).

 The [XPath](/api/xml-intro.md#navigating-xml-with-xpath) that selects the URIs of original legislation PDFs from the metadata of a legislation document is: